 - Number of Rooms: 1-2

-Core has made our best instant tents list again with this 10 person option.
-We really love the screen room and the included LED lighting, which is something you don’t typically see in other tents.
+Core has made our list again with this 10 person tent.
+We really love the screen room and the included LED lighting, which is something we don’t typically see in other tents.
 Even with these features, it’s still an affordable price that won’t break the bank.

 To make it even better, this tent uses poles that are pre-attached to set up in as little as two minutes and has a removable room divider that gives you the option for a two room tent.
 With all the screened windows, overhead mesh roof with a view of the night sky, and lower air intake vents, there’s lots of ventilation.